-HKBU email service makes use of Gmail offered by Google Cloud Service.
+HKBU email service makes use of Outlook offered by Microsoft Office Service.
 Users are recommended to use Google’s “Chrome” browser to directly access the service and their mailboxes.
 You may check out our guidelines about the setup on different devices.

 BUhub is an interactive on-line platform for the HKBU community.
 It is designed to seamlessly connect students, alumni, employers, mentors and staff on one easy-to-use platform.
 BUhub also matches job seekers with new openings, supports coaching and helps foster new entrepreneurial ventures for all participants.

 HKBU Mobile is an official mobile app for the HKBU community.
 It provides a single platform to access various HKBU services and information.
 Students can check their grade records and class timetable in the mobile app.

 BUniPort is an information gateway that connects the University, students and staff.
 Through the BUniPort, you can get access to your HKBU email, personal profile, study information, the library system as well as other IT services.

 SLES serves as a common platform for staff and students to manage and record Co-curricular (including Co-curricular Learning (CCL) activities) and Extra-curricular activities, providing a full picture of HKBU students' learning experience beyond curriculum.
 You are able to enroll in CCL-recognized activities, view their CCL attendance record and fulfilment status in the System.